nivi333/ayphen-textile/z-epics/Textile-Application1.md

 - Logo always top-left
 - Buttons: medium/small only
 - Forms: 5-20 fields = drawer, <5 = modal, >20 = page
+- **MainLayout Requirement**: ALL post-company-selection screens MUST be wrapped in `MainLayout` component to display sidebar and header.
+This is mandatory for consistent navigation experience.
+- **Sidebar Configuration**: All screens (implemented and future placeholders) must be added to sidebar navigation in `navigationConfig.ts`.
+Non-implemented screens should route to `/dashboard` temporarily.
 ---

 ## 📋 EPIC Overview